 According to the vegetation map of South Africa (2018), the study area overlaps an area that used to be covered by Swartland Granite Renosterveld (Figure 7), a vegetation type that has been classified as endangered in terms of the revised national list of ecosystems that are threatened and in need of protection (2022).
-A small (degraded) seasonal watercourse runs through the property, but to the north of the proposed footprint area.
-The development might impact on ecological support areas (ESA 2) and critical biodiversity areas (CBA 1) associated with this small watercourse (Western Cape Biodiversity Spatial Plan, 2017).
-Historical Google images shows that the site had already been cultivated (ploughed) during 2003 and is still used for agriculture (commercial crops & grazing).
-At present it is used for grazing (lying fallow).
+The study is located just south of the Diep River (which runs through Malmesbury) and just east of a small unnamed seasonal tributary to the Diep River (which is also the easter boundary of the Klipkoppie Municipal Nature Reserve).
+Both these river systems have been identified as either ecological support areas or critical biodiversity areas (Western Cape Biodiversity Spatial Plan, 2017).
+The proposed solar facility will not have a direct impact on these features, but the cable routes might result in an impact.